AdrianKauz/HSLU_HS17_AITEC_Webchat/README.md

 - [ ] Install a stable input validation for chat-messages (For security and stuff)

 Free for fun:
-- [ ] Remove dependencies from online-libraries.
-As an example: Loading jQuery-Files directly from Google.
+- [x] Remove dependencies from online-libraries.
+As an example: Remove loading jQuery-Files directly from Google. _(2017.11.18)_
-- [ ] Explore the magic about Gravatars and why they exists.
+- [x] Explore the magic about Gravatars and why they exists. _(2017.11.18)_

 Own stuff:
 - [ ] Cleaning code